DiscordDigital/ipax/README.md

 This will save a result.json file in /tmp/ipas, this also works for single file mode.

 You can clone the repository and modify the scripts to your needs, the output is in a simple JSON format which can be parsed in various of scripting and programming languages.

+## License

+ipax is licensed under the terms of GNU GENERAL PUBLIC LICENSE license.
+See the [LICENSE](LICENSE) file.
+> The GNU General Public License is a free, copyleft license for software and other kinds of works.